-- Providing their children with the correct school uniform as detailed in this policy. - Informing the headteacher if their child requires a more relaxed uniform policy for a period of time, including why. - Ensuring that their child's uniform is clean, presentable and the correct size.
+- Providing their children with the correct school uniform as detailed in this policy. - Informing the headteacher if their child requires an exemption to the uniform rules for a period of time, with a reason why. - Ensuring that their child's uniform is clean, presentable and the correct size.